bharadwaj-raju/TextSuggest/README.md

 The first one gives you suggestions on the currently highlighted word.
 The second one simply gives you a list of all word, you can search through them.

+The script stores frequently used words in a history file (`~/.textsuggest_history.txt`).
+Suggestions more often used are at the top of list.

 **TIP:** You can search for words by their sparts by typing `part1 part2 ... partN` at the `Type to search >` prompt.